dontkme/EANMD/README.md

 ## Installation

-you can proceed to download the EANMD files from [here](https://github.com/dontkme/EANMD/archive/main.zip).
+You can proceed to download the EANMD files from [here](https://github.com/dontkme/EANMD/archive/main.zip).

 Simply unzip the downloaded zip file: